cfowlie/EventRegistration/README.md

 - Add the JUnit 4 library to your build path.
 Right click on the project and Build Path | Add libraries…​, select JUnit and click Next and then Finish.
 - Add the JAR files from the lib folder to the build path of the project.
 Right click on the three files and Build path | Add to build path

-### Known Bugs
+### Known Bugs:

+### Tutorial Notes:
--In 2.7 Step 8 application does not run on Target.
+- In 2.7 Step 8 application does not run on Target.
 Tried following error messages.